sonhoang2503/tool-checksite/README.md

 ```
 1)What if i turn off the page when it is loading ?

-- You can just resubmit the file , the urls which have been checked are already saved .
+- You can just resubmit the file , the urls which have been checked are already saved.